 If we orient ourselves to the grace of God (God’s provisions), we can give thanks in every heartache or adverse circumstance.

-Thanks in difficulty and trial means we are oriented to the plan of God for our lives.
+Giving thanks in times of difficulty and trial means we are aligned to the plan of God for our lives.
 This means we orient ourselves to the eternal and not the temporal.